game-exchange-token/gxt/README.md

 Usage: gxt <COMMAND>

 Commands:
-  keygen        Generates a new private key id            Generate an ID card that contains the public keys of the sender and some optional meta data msg           Create an encrypted message for a receiver decrypt       Decrypt a message passed as argument or read from stdin verify        Verify a message passed as argument or read from stdin decrypt-file  Decrypt a message read from a file verify-file   Verify a message read from a file help          Print this message or the help of the given subcommand(s)
+  keygen   Generates a new private key id       Generate an ID card containing the data about a peer verify   Verify a message msg      Create an encrypted message decrypt  Decrypt a message help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help